 Sainfoin seed can be undersown to spring cereals or direct drilled in April or May at around 30mm.
 If undersown, the cereal sowing rate should be reduced to 50/40 kg/acre.
 Unlike lucerne (alfalfa) sainfoin does not usually require a seed inoculant to fix nitrogen.

 A sainfoin ley should be managed carefully to maximise performance.
 Sainfoin produces a cut of silage in early June or hay may be taken if preferred.
 Sainfoin should be cut during early flowering but this may be delayed without much loss of feed value if needed.

-Regrowth is less after the first cut than a lucerne stand and may be cut again for haylage or grazed.
+Regrowth is less after the first cut when compared to a lucerne stand and may be cut again for haylage or grazed.
 Grazing should be light and quick to avoid damage to the plant.
-Never set stock it or it will become thin.
+Never set stock or it will become thin.

 Sainfoin requires no N or P but K levels must be maintained at ADAS Index 2 to safeguard yields.

 14t DM/ha annually.
 Typical silage analysis has a dry matter of 14%, a crude protein of 18%, a D-value of 62 and an ME of 9.5 MJ.
 However, sainfoin produces better results than this analysis indicates as its high tannin content protects the protein in the rumen so increasing absorption and producing higher liveweight gains, as well as known anti worming properties.

 As a practical example 100-150 small bales (approx 30-35kgs) of hay have been produced per acre on an established sainfoin stand grown with a grass companion mixture, alternatively 15 bales of sainfoin haylage bales (approx 210kgs) can be produced per acre from a pure stand.